altrawan/food-recipe-api/README.md

 # Instructions to Use
 1. Run ```npm install``` to install library / packages required
 2. Import database ```pijarfood``` to your PostgreSQL ([Backup and Restore PostgreSQL](https://www.postgresql.org/docs/8.1/backup.html#BACKUP-DUMP-RESTORE))
-3. rename ".env example" file to ".env" and set ".env" file in root:
+3. Rename ".env example" file to ".env" and set ".env" file in root:
     - ```APP_PORT``` : fill for set the API running port
     - ```PGHOST``` : fill with HOSTNAME in your postgreSQL configuration
     - ```PGUSER``` : fill with USERNAME in your postgreSQL configuration